The phylum Aschelminthes is an obsolete group that comprised pseudocoelomate, triploblastic organisms with bilateral symmetry.

 Respiratory and circulatory system - Like a number of other invertebrates, gastrotrichs do not have a respiratory and circulatory system.
 Gas exchange, therefore, occurs through simple diffusion where oxygen diffuses directly into the cells.

 Nervous system and sensory organs- The nervous system of gastrotrichs consist of a brain and lateral nerve cords.

 The brain (a pair of ganglia) is located near the pharynx in the anterior portion of the body.
-The pair of lateral nerves, on the other hand, extend the entire length of the body.
+The pair of lateral nerves extend the entire length of the body.
 Eyespots, bristles, and cilia are the main primary organs.

 Whereas eyespots are present in a few species (detect changes in light intensity), bristles and cilia (mechanoreceptors) can be found in most gastrotrichs.

 Reproduction - All gastrotrichs are hermaphrodites.
 However, cross-fertilization is the most common form of sexual reproduction.

 Following fertilization (internal), the eggs are released into the environment through the body wall.
 Under favorable conditions, the juveniles mature only a few days after hatching (no larval stage).